 So I repeat this important point: What is so often lost sight of, or never really understood to begin with, and this to the detriment of comprehending God’s counsels or the true nature and scope of prophecy itself, is how entirely different the believer/church is from all the above groups mentioned.
-The church, and all members of the body, has a heavenly calling (Heb.
-3:1).
-All the members have a heavenly citizenship (Phil.
+The church has a heavenly calling (Heb.
+3:1); all its members have a heavenly citizenship (Phil.
 3:20).
 At this point I could go on and on multiplying scripture concerning heavenly things (John 3:10-12).
-Therefore the character of the church is heavenly.
+The character of the church is heavenly.
 By the unwavering testimony of the Spirit of God in scripture the church and all her members are a truly heavenly people.

-In contrast to heavenly things or bodies, all prophecy is about God’s ways in His government of the earth.
+In contrast to heavenly things or groups, all prophecy is about God’s ways in His government of the earth.
 This is the true nature of prophecy, and government is its founding principle.
 Here we may easily see the disconnect that exists between the believer/church and the subject of prophecy – the two really do not connect.
 The church is a heavenly body.
 Prophecy is never about heaven or heavenly things.

 The church is heavenly, and it is the mystery of God – both are reasons why prophecy doesn’t seem to attach itself to her.
 The last specific event of prophecy was the destruction of Jerusalem and the Jewish temple by the Romans in 70 AD (Dan.
 9:26) – “And after the sixty-two weeks Messiah will be cut off, and shall have nothing; and the people of the prince who will come will destroy the city and the sanctuary.”
 There would be a general warning after that, but nothing specific – “And the end thereof shall be with an overflow, and unto the end, war,—the desolations determined.”
 No particular event until the crisis at the end of the age (what is commonly known as the future tribulation).
 Simply put, the desolations of Jerusalem and the temple would continue, and have continued for almost 2000 years.